itsubaki/quasar/README.md

 # quasar

-Quantum Computation Simulator as a Service
+- Quantum computation simulator as a Service

 ## Deploying to Cloud Run